John Killigrew (died 1584)

-Sir John Killigrew (died 5 March 1584) of Arwenack, near Penryn, Cornwall, was the 2nd Governor of Pendennis Castle (1568–1584), appointed by Queen Elizabeth I, as stated on his father's brass in St Budock's Church.
+Sir John Killigrew (died 5 March 1584) of Arwenack, near Penryn, Cornwall, was the second Governor of Pendennis Castle (1568–1584), appointed by Queen Elizabeth I, as stated on his father's brass in St Budock's Church.
 He was MP for Lostwithiel in 1563 and twice for the family's pocket borough of Penryn, in 1571 and 1572.

-Although appointed a commissioner to enquire into piracy, he was himself a notorious pirate and smuggler.
-He was described as a man "who might sometimes keep within the law, but only out of fear of punishment".
+His appointment as a commissioner to enquire into piracy notwithstanding, he was himself a notorious pirate and smuggler.
+It was said of his son John Killigrew (1547-1605), by an opposing litigant, that "He kept not within the compass of the law, as his father now and then, from fear of punishment, did."

 Origins

-He was the eldest son and heir of John Killigrew (died 1567) of Arwenack, the first Governor of Pendennis Castle appointed by King Henry VIII, by his wife Elizabeth Trewennard, second daughter of James Trewennard of Trewennard, in the parish of St Erth, Cornwall.
+Killigrew family background

+The Killigrew family, influential in Cornish life for several centuries, arose in the parish of St Erme, some five miles north of Truro.
+There, the placename "Killigrew" signifies "a grove of eagles".
+Ralph de Killigrew was reputedly a natural son of Richard, Duke of Cornwall by Joan de Vautort, a tradition supposedly exemplified by the spread eagle and bordure bezanté of the Killigrew arms.